 Envision hope in times of challenges, and look forward to the times of opportunities.

 The ongoing pandemic has affected us all.
 In light of ongoing efforts to persevere and overcome this difficult period together, The Chinese University of Hong Kong (CUHK) Business School presents a selection of insights by our professors and alumni on the challenges and opportunities that lie ahead.
 We hope these will help you prepare and look forward to the future during this difficult time.
-Stay tuned for the upcoming videos!

 Prof. Andrew Chan